-Discussion and Finding.
-The record shows AMI technology has 5. now matured and AMR technology is no longer advancing.
-Thomas Rebuttal, 18; Thomas Direct, 22-23; Isaacson Rebuttal, 18.- The dispute among the parties centers primarily around I&M's plans to deploy the AMI technology over the three-year period from 2020 to 2022, as well as the proposal to automatically recover the expenditures through an AMI Rider.
-So the question is not "whether" to deploy AMI technology but rather "when" to do so, and how best to recover reasonably incurred costs.
+5. Discussion and Finding.
+The record shows AMI technology has now matured and AMR technology is no longer advancing.
+Thomas Rebuttal, 18; Thomas Direct, 22-23; Isaacson Rebuttal, 18..
+The dispute among the parties centers primarily around I&M's plans to deploy the AMI technology over the three-year period from 2020 to 2022.
+So the question is not "whether" to deploy AMI technology but rather "when" to do so.
 Should it be over a three-year time period or should it be organically as existing meters are naturally replaced?
 The magnitude of the timing question is then properly framed by considering the age of the existing meters.
 As of December 31, 2018, the existing meters had an average age of 10.18 years with an average remaining life of 4.82 years.
 Cash Direct, 3 (depreciation study evaluates utility plant as of December 31, 2018) and Cash Rebuttal, 21.
 Accordingly, if the existing meters were replaced organically, based on the average remaining life, they would be replaced on average by October, 2023.
 I&M is proposing to complete those replacements by December, 2022, or approximately 10 months sooner.
 This proactive replacement is efficient and lays the foundation for operational and other benefits.

 Indiana applies a used and useful test to a utility's property including requests for approval of additions or improvements to its plant and equipment.
 Ind.
-Code §§ 8-1-2-6; 8-1-2-23.
+Code §§ 8-1-2-23.
 "The Commission's 'used and useful' standard requires: (1) that the utility plant be actually devoted to providing utility service, and (2) that the plant's utilization be reasonably necessary to the provision of utility service."
 City of Evansville v.
 Southern Indiana Gas & Elec.
 Co., 339 N.E.2d 562, 589 (Ind.
 Ct.
 App.
 1975) (citations omitted).

 In this case, there is no question the Company's proposed ratemaking treatment would recognize the AMI investment through rates only once the assets are actually devoted to providing electric utility service.
 No party has contended that the Company's estimated cost is unreasonable for AMI technology.
-While there is also was no dispute that AMI provides substantial benefits to both the Company and its customers.
-Rather, the OUCC and certain intervenors correctly point out that the Company did not present any evidence attempting to quantify any of those benefits in order to conduct a challenge the sufficiency of the Company's evidence regarding AMI because the Company has not provided a robust and quantified cost-benefit analysis.
-The consumer parties did not specifically challenge the estimated cost as unreasonable.
-Rather, they argued that without a cost-benefit analysis, only the costs, and none of the associated savings would flow through to benefit customers.
-Thus, they argued that the Company should not automatically recover the costs as they are incurred.
+There is also no dispute that AMI provides substantial benefits.
+Rather, the OUCC and certain intervenors challenge the sufficiency of the Company's evidence regarding AMI because the Company has not provided a robust and quantified cost-benefit analysis.

 Notably, the statutes and regulations that govern this proceeding do not require a quantified cost-benefit analysis.
-While the Commission has some discretion to weigh the evidence regarding the used and useful nature of facilities, it must also apply its decision making in an even manner treating similarly situated utilities the same.
-Indiana American Water Co., Cause No. 39150, 1991 Ind.
+While the Commission has some discretion to weigh the evidence regarding the used and useful nature of facilities, it must also apply its decision-making in an even manner treating similarly situated utilities the same.
+Indiana-American Water Co., Cause No. 39150, 1991 Ind.
 PUC LEXIS 230 at 13-14 (IURC 6/19/1991).
 The Commission has not imposed a quantified cost-benefit test requirement to assess used and useful investments in other general rate cases.
 We are not persuaded that it is reasonable to do so here.